Word meaning

 I had already told Luigi he might have the Sunday off.
 However, I answered, “I’ll drive you out myself.”

-Explanation of the above passage Despite the mild refusal by his brother, Jacopo out of innocence asked if the narrator could help them to get to Poleta in his car.
+Explanation /Answer: Despite the mild refusal by his brother, Jacopo out of innocence asked if the narrator could help them to get to Poleta in his car.
 This shows the contrast between the behavior of the two brothers, one showing maturity, while the other showed innocence and childishness.

 On which the narrator agreed, despite the fact the driver was unavailable, another example of his kindness.